Disclaimer: Don't own DP.

 "What, do you want it in writing or something?"
 Everything about him made her want to pull out her hair and cry.
 He was mocking her.
 He had to be.
 "Yes, I'm keeping the damn thing.
 I would have gotten rid of it by now if I weren't."

 At that, his lips split into a lopsided smile that was almost delighted.
-"Oh, I like nothing so much as you, I think.
-You're just one surprise after another, and that's why we get along so well.
-Because you," he said, brushing ringlets away from her face, "are the only thing that makes my afterlife tolerable."
+"Oh, I like nothing so much as you.
+You're just one surprise after another, and that's why we get along so well."
+He brushed ringlet curls away from her face.
+"You are the only thing that makes my afterlife tolerable."

 She tried to swat his hand away.
 "Don't touch me," she snarled, tired of feeling cornered and unable to breathe.